ova2/dynamic-require-poc/README.md

 Error: Module not found.
 A dependency to an entry point is not allowed.
 ```

-Theoretically you can use [Webpack_require_content][require.context], but this needs some parts of module's path as constants too.
+Theoretically you can use [require.context][require.context], but this needs some parts of module's path as constants too.
 Now, imagine you develop a modular UI library and would like to provide some callbacks for certain events (event handlers).
 Users of your library use it as a third-party library.
 They want to register their custom callback functions from their own modules.
 And they want to be called lazy, on demand, when an event occurs.
 You have many users and your library doesn't know about custom modules of course.
 That means, you can not use hard-coded module's path and function's name a priori.
 What to do?

 ## Solution